climatepolicyradar/knowledge-graph/docs/users/adding-relationships.md

 Each statement is made up of an **item**, a **property**, and a **value**.
 For example, the statement `Extreme Cold` `Subconcept of` `Extreme Weather` (item, property, and value respectively) would be used to describe the relationship between two concepts.
 It would be displayed on the concept page for `Extreme Cold`.

+## Relationship types

+There are three major types of relationship which you can use to describe the how concepts are connected to one another.
+These are:

+### Subconcept of

+This relationship is used to describe a hierarchical relationship between two concepts.
+For example, `Extreme Cold` is a subconcept of `Extreme Weather`.

+### Has subconcept

+This relationship is used to describe a hierarchical relationship between two concepts.
+For example, `Extreme Weather` has a subconcept `Extreme Cold`.
+It's the inverse of the `Subconcept of` relationship.

+### Related to

+This relationship is used to describe a non-hierarchical relationship between two concepts.
+For example, `Bushfire reduction` is related to `Forest management`.

+### Thinking about hierarchy

+Hierarchies are complicated!
+There's some guidance on how to think about hierarchies in the [hierarchy heuristics](./hierarchy-heuristics.md) documentation.
+Make sure you understand the implications of adding a new relationship before you dive in!

 ## Adding a new relationship

 To add a new statement, click the `+ add statement` button in the top right hand side of the item content.